apple/swift-metrics/Sources/CoreMetrics/Docs.docc/Proposals/SMT-0001-task-local-metrics-factory.md

 ### Proposed solution

-Add `withMetricsFactory(changingFactory:)` free function that binds a factory to task-local context.
+Add `withMetricsFactory(_:)` free function that binds a factory to task-local context.
 Metrics created within this context use the task-local factory instead of the global factory.
 This enables context-specific factory selection without global state or API pollution.